Vietnam People's Navy: Modernization

 The VPN began modernizing with its contract purchasing two Gepard-class frigates from Russia in 2006.
 From that point until 2016, a series of changes were implemented to transform the VPN from a purely brown-water navy to one capable of safeguarding its territorial interests in the South China Sea.
 Its most modern ships in 2011 were its 5 Petya-class frigates (2 Petya-III's from the late 70s, and 3 Petya-III's from the 80s) and a KBO-2000 fast attack craft.
 The navy attempted a KBO-2000 project with Russia in which the Severnoye Design Bureau designed a KBO-2000 which was constructed in Ba Son Shipyard in Ho Chi Minh City.
-Only one ship of this class was built by Vietnam, designated HQ-381, but it did not meet the Navy's expectations and so the project was canceled.
+Only one ship of this class was built by Vietnam, designated HQ-381, but it did not meet the Navy's expectations and had problems with the pump-jet engine so the project was canceled.